choan/cap_social_buttons/readme.txt

 * Keep the HTML output by the plugin clean and concise (again, as possible)
 * Look another way while adding the JavaScript calls required by the social services.

-Social Buttons can currently output buttons for the following actions:
+Cap Social Buttons can currently output buttons for the following actions:

 * Facebook like
 * Twiter Share
 * Google Plus One

-With Social Buttons you can:
+With Cap Social Buttons you can:

 * Define options for each button
 * Put the buttons automatically before/after/both/none sides of the content
 * Print the buttons from your theme using `social_buttons_the_buttons`.
 * Choose html5/xfbml/... ouput when available

-Social Buttons requires Wordpress >= 3.3.2 or better and PHP >= 5.2.
+Cap Social Buttons requires Wordpress >= 3.3.2 or better and PHP >= 5.2.

 == Installation ==